-Alternatively, you can hop on a bus to Cancun and get off at El Ideal, where there is an intersection with the road to Chiquila.
-Mérida to Ideal costs about $169 MXN for 2nd class.
-There are always many taxis waiting here who can take you to Chiquila for about $300 MXN*, or you can hop on a bus coming from Cancun if you time it right (check the ADO website for the timetable).
-The taxi from Ideal to Chiquila takes about one hour.
+If you miss the early bus from Merida to Holbox but can’t wait another day, there’s an alternate option.
+You can hop on a local bus to Cancun and ask to get off at El Ideal, where there is an intersection with the road to Chiquila.
+Mérida to El Ideal cost me $169 MXN for 2nd class.
+There are usually a few taxis waiting here, and they will take you to Chiquila for about $300 MXN (not too bad if a couple of you are sharing).
+Or, if you time it right, you can hop on the bus coming from Cancun to Chiquila (check the ADO website for the timetable).
+The journey from Ideal to Chiquila takes about one hour.

 Getting to Holbox by Private Transfer

 If you’re travelling in a group, a private transfer might actually be fairly reasonable and can save you the headache of navigating busses.
-Grayline Mayaland offer a transfer by minivan from the Riviera Maya and Cancun to Holbox starting at £160.
-The vehicle seats seven passengers so that could work out at £22 each.
-Book through Expedia here.
+For example, you can book a private luxury transfer from Cancun Airport to Holbox from $149 USD for a group of three.
+The price includes the ferry and offers a fast, comfortable experience.

 Getting to Holbox by Plane